 The second step to download .iso of your Linux distro.
 In this article, I am using Linux Lite so you can download their latest release 2.8 that is based on Ubuntu 14.04.3 LTS.

 You can create a bootable USB of your Linux Lite.
 Simply install Unetbootin and create Live USB.
 You can visit Unetbootin official website to download Unetbootin .exe file.

 Step 3.
 Set Your Computer To Boot From USB

-When you're setting up system to boot into BIOS, don't eject USB.
-Otherwise your system won't give option to set USB as preferred bootable device.
+When you’re setting up system to boot into BIOS, don’t eject USB.
+Otherwise, your system won’t give option to set USB as a preferred bootable device.

 Step 4.
 Boot From Live USB Or CD

-After you have set up system to boot from USB, restart the system.
+After you have set up the system to boot from USB, restart the system.
 Now your system should boot from Live USB.
 Select Start Linux Lite.
 Now your system will boot into Linux Lite.
-Live boot is the live session.
-You can do anything without installing Linux Lite but as all of your data will be removed once your restart the system.
+The live boot is the live session.
+You can do anything without installing Linux Lite but as all of your data will be removed once you restart the system.
 But you can obviously save any downloaded data to your external HD before you shut down.

 After you select ‘Something else’, you will have the following screen with all your partitions and free space.
 Note down one thing, we are not going to delete any existing partition but we’ll create partitions out of the free space we have.

 Basically, you need to create at least three partitions to successfully install Linux Lite, i.e. root ‘/’, ‘/swap’ and ‘/home’.